 Are you accepting students for the class of 2020?

-Yes, our next class starts in Jan 2018.
-We are currently accepting applications for January and September 2018 start dates.
+Yes, our next class starts in September 2018.
+We are currently accepting applications for September 2018.
 Apply here.

 What are the prerequisites?